Deepfake: Computer science research on deepfakes

-A landmark early project was the "Video Rewrite" program, published in 1997.
-The program modified existing video footage of a person speaking to depict that person mouthing the words from a different audio track.
+A landmark early project was the "Video Rewrite" system by principal architect Christoph Bregler, published in 1997.
+The system modified existing video footage of a person speaking to depict that person mouthing the words from a different audio track.
 It was the first system to fully automate this kind of facial reanimation, and it did so using machine learning techniques to make connections between the sounds produced by a video's subject and the shape of the subject's face.

 Contemporary academic projects have focused on creating more realistic videos and improving deepfake techniques.
 The "Synthesizing Obama" program, published in 2017, modifies video footage of former president Barack Obama to depict him mouthing the words contained in a separate audio track.
 The project lists as a main research contribution to its photorealistic technique for synthesizing mouth shapes from audio.
 The "Face2Face" program, published in 2016, modifies video footage of a person's face to depict them mimicking another person's facial expressions.
 The project highlights its primary research contribution as the development of the first method for re-enacting facial expressions in real time using a camera that does not capture depth, enabling the technique to work with common consumer cameras.

-In August 2018, researchers at the University of California, Berkeley published a paper introducing a deepfake dancing app that can create the impression of masterful dancing ability using AI.
-This project expands the application of deepfakes to the entire body; previous works focused on the head or parts of the face.

-Researchers have also shown that deepfakes are expanding into other domains such as medical imagery.
+Researchers have shown that deepfakes are expanding into other domains such as medical imagery.
 In this work, it was shown how an attacker can automatically inject or remove lung cancer in a patient's 3D CT scan.
 The result was so convincing that it fooled three radiologists and a state-of-the-art lung cancer detection AI.
 To demonstrate the threat, the authors successfully performed the attack on a hospital in a White hat penetration test.

 A survey of deepfakes, published in May 2020, provides a timeline of how the creation and detection of deepfakes have advanced over the last few years.
 The survey identifies that researchers have been focusing on resolving the following challenges of deepfake creation: